-Along with being Edmonton's grease trap experts, Suck U Sump Service strives to answer any questions the area's commercial property owners may have about grease traps and grease trap service.
+Along with being Edmonton's grease trap experts, Suck U Sump Service LTD strives to answer any questions the area's commercial property owners may have about grease traps and grease trap service.
 Below is a list of questions commonly asked of Suck U Sump Service.
 Please call us if you have a question that hasn't been answered on this page.

 How often should grease traps be cleaned?